ORNL/AdditiveFOAM/docs/index.md

 # User Guide

 This User Guide explains how to install, run, configure, and extend AdditiveFOAM.
-It documents the governing equations, numerical methods, input files, heat-source models, boundary conditions, mesh refinement, solver controls, outputs, and utilities provided by AdditiveFOAM.
+It documents the governing equations, numerical methods, input files, heat-source models and calibration, boundary conditions, mesh refinement, solver controls, outputs, and utilities provided by AdditiveFOAM.

 ## Getting started